github/entitlements-gitrepo-auditor-plugin/README.md

 ```

 At the end of each `entitlements-app` run, the `entitlements-gitrepo-auditor-plugin` will write a commit to the repo defined above with the details of the deployment.

+## Release 📦

+To publish a new release / version of the Gem, do the following:

+1. Open a PR with your changes
+2. Update the version in the [`lib/version.rb`](lib/version.rb) file
+3. Get your PR approved
+4. Merge
+5. Upon merging, the [`release`](.github/workflows/gem.yml) workflow will run automatically and publish a new version of this Gem to RubyGems and GitHub Packages